Code-Institute-Submissions/marcusnolan-Milestone-2-Go-Phish_AprResub/README.md

 ### Cloning
 If you wish to clone or download this repository to your local device you can follow the procedure outlined below.
 1. Go to the GitHub website and log in.
-2. Locate the [Repository](https://github.com/marcusnolan/MS1-Ian-Kearney-Coaching) used for this project.
+2. Locate the [Repository](https://github.com/marcusnolan/Milestone-2-Go-Phish) used for this project.
 3. Under the Repository name locate 'the 'code' button which is to the left of the 'gitpod' button in green.
 4. To clone the repository using HTTPS click the link under Clone  "HTTPS".
 5. Open your Terminal and go to a directory where you want the cloned directory to be copied in.
 6. Type `Git Clone` and paste the URL you copied from the GitHub.
 7. To create your local clone press `Enter`

-## Known Bugs
+## Bugs

-There are no identified bugs currently.
+### Fixed Bugs
+- While building the game with help from a different tutorial, I encountered a few bugs with the shuffle function and cards flipping correctly so I decided to go a completely different method and changed my shuffle function to the Fisher-Yates algorithm.
+-

 ## Credits